Argus Smart Product Linker

 }

-Example 2: Match by Product ID
+API Usage: Match by ID

 curl -X POST "http://localhost:8004/api/v1/match/id" \